HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig17.png" aria-labelledby="fig17-caption" width="600">
   </a>
   <div id="fig17-caption" class="visually-hidden">Bar chart of FID distributions per effective connection type.
 4G fast, moderate, slow: 41%, 45%, and 15% respectively.
 3G: 22%, 52%, and 26%.
 2G: 19%, 58%, 23%.
 Slow 2G: 15%, 58%, 27%.</div>
   <figcaption>Figure 17.
-Distribution of websites labelled as having fast, moderate, or slow FID, broken down by <abbr title="effective connection type">ECT</abbr>.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow FID, broken down by <abbr title="effective connection type">ECT</abbr>.</figcaption>
 </figure>

 On its face, FID seems like it would be driven primarily by CPU speed.
 It'd be reasonable to assume that the slower the device itself is, the higher the likelihood that it will be busy when the user attempts to interact with a web page, right?